What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Pulp jam with lemon

-Proportions: for 1 kg of ripe fruits, you need 1 kg of sugar and half a lemon.
-Wash feijoa, prick with a toothpick.
+Proportions: For 1 kg of ripe fruit you need 1 kg of sugar and half a lemon.
+Wash the feijoa and prick with a toothpick.
 Boil syrup from sugar and 200 ml of water.
-Pour the fruit over them.
+Pour the fruits over them.

-Cook in 3 stages with the jam completely cooling for 5 minutes after boiling.
-At the final stage, add lemon wedges.
+Cook in 3 stages with the jam cooling completely for 5 minutes after boiling.
+At the final stage, add lemon slices.

 Pack in clean, dry jars.
-Cork and cold.
-Jam will help out for raising immunity during respiratory diseases.
+Seal and refrigerate.
+Jam will help boost immunity during respiratory diseases.

-Feijoa can be used to make jam - with lemon or nuts
+You can make jam from feijoa - with lemon or nuts

 Mask for the face

-Proportions: 2 pcs. feijoa, the yolk of one egg, 5 gr. honey and 5 ml. olive oil.
-Beat the ingredients, lightly heat in a water bath.
+Proportions: 2 pcs. feijoa, yolk of one egg, 5 gr. honey and 5 ml. olive oil.
+Beat the ingredients and heat slightly in a water bath.
 The temperature of the mask should be 36-37 degrees.

 Apply to cleansed face.
-Withstand half an hour.
-Wash off.
-The vitamin composition moisturizes, softens and tightens the skin.
+Leave for half an hour.
+Rinse off.
+Vitamin composition moisturizes, softens and tightens the skin.
 Can be used for rosacea.

-The use of a natural source of iodine in large and polluted cities is especially important.
+It is especially important to use natural source iodine in large and polluted cities.

-Material dedicated to the benefits of feijoa will be of interest to both men and women.
-Using recommendations for the prevention and treatment of diseases, you can preserve your health for a long time!
+The material on the benefits of feijoa will be of interest to both men and women.
+Using recommendations for the prevention and treatment of diseases, you can maintain your health for a long time!